-- It was felt by some Members that it was unnecessary for people to queue at a post office; it would be simpler for money to be deposited into bank accounts. - Members questioned whether the Council would be matching the increased living wage. - It was suggested that key workers follow other local authorities and provide key workers with free bus fares and bring services back in house. - Members questioned how results from the council's actions would be monitored. - Members welcomed the report and looked forward to seeing positive results. - The government stipulated how funds were allocated, direct payments to bank accounts were not permitted.
+- It was felt by some Members that it was unnecessary for people to queue at a post office; it would be simpler for money to be deposited into bank accounts. - Members questioned whether the Council would be matching the increased living wage. - it was suggested WNC follow the example of other LAs and provide services, like free bus passes, to key workers. - Members questioned how results from the council's actions would be monitored. - Members welcomed the report and looked forward to seeing positive results. - The government stipulated how funds were allocated, direct payments to bank accounts were not permitted.